 Low-intensity exercises trigger the release of specific proteins that cause the growth of nerve cells and the creation of new neural pathways.
 This process improves mood and has more long-term value than the results of high-intensity exercises.

 People that suffer from depression may find it challenging to get into an exercise routine.
 The key to getting into it is starting small.
 Five to ten minutes of exercise – walking, jogging, or any enjoyable daily activity may be enough initially.
-The individual can progress to longer routines as they see progress.
+Individuals can progress to longer routines as they see progress.

 There is no exact prescription for how long or how intensely a person suffering from depression may need to exercise before experiencing significant improvements.
 However, it is advisable to pick a sustainable routine over time and modify it as the condition improves.